wgaylord/JarFingerPrinter/Fingerprint_Specification.md

 ##File
  The fingerprint will be a json file containing all the information making up the finger print.

- The top level dictionary inside the file contains all the classes and their data.
+ The top level dictionary inside the file contains two dictionaries one holds all the classes and their data, the other holds hashes for all none class files in the jar.

 ##Classes
  Each class is a dictionary consisting of a few items: